Nokhal/SkyrimInstallGuide/README.md

 Bugfixes 1.5
 Bugfixes 1.6

-Solve convflict by Clicking Afer All on Skyrim 2018, then on Skyrim 2018 by Pfuscher - Bugfixes 1.5
+Solve conflicts by Clicking Afer All on Skyrim 2018, then on Skyrim 2018 by Pfuscher - Bugfixes 1.5

 ### Skyrim 2020 Parallax by Pfuscher
 https://www.nexusmods.com/skyrimspecialedition/mods/2347
 A. Skyrim 2020 - Part I - Highest Quality
 A. Skyrim 2020 - Part II - Highest Quality
 A. Skyrim 2020 - Part I - Highest Quality - Green Caves
-7 Mountain Textures - with FOMod installer
-Blended Roads Retexture
+7 Mountain Textures - with FOMod installer   => Pick what you like Blended Roads Retexture
 Whiterun Street - Alternative 2

-Solve convflict by Clicking Afer All, in that order, for files :
+Solve conflicts by Clicking Afer All, in that order, for files :
 A. Skyrim 2020 - Part I - Highest Quality
+A. Skyrim 2020 - Part II - Highest Quality
+A. Skyrim 2020 - Part I - Highest Quality - Green Caves
+Skyrim 2020 Parallax by Pfuscher Blended Roads Retexture
+Skyrim 2020 Parallax by Pfuscher - Whiterun Street - Alternative 2

 ### Prisoner cart fix SMIM
 https://www.nexusmods.com/skyrimspecialedition/mods/8004